Memuya/PHP-Error-Handling-Class/README.md

 A PHP class to handle the error messages that are displayed to a user.
 Can be used inside other classes to display messages back to the user.

 # How to use
+The Error class contains only static methods, so it does not have to be initiated to be used.

 ## Used inside a class
 ```PHP